OpenNebula/website/content/software/release_information/release_notes_enterprise/resolved_issues_701.md

 - Fix way back to tables when creating and updating resources [#7131](https://github.com/OpenNebula/one/issues/7131)
 - Fix iptables flags to not use unsupported options (based on iptables version) [#7215](https://github.com/OpenNebula/one/issues/7215)
 - Fix `Host not permitted` error on Sinatra server when is behind from NGINX proxy [#7231](https://github.com/OpenNebula/one/issues/7231)
+- Fix ownership issue when instanciate Vm as a different user [#7013](https://github.com/OpenNebula/one/issues/7013)